SoftwareAG/c8y-docs/content/machine-learning/machine-learning-introduction-bundle/mle-overview.md

 |:---|:---|:---|
 |Machine learning |yes|no|

-These pre-defined and pre-configured Machine Learning specific roles show up under **Global roles** in the **Roles** page of the Administration application once the 'zementis' microservice is subscribed to version 10.11.0 and higher.
+These pre-defined and pre-configured Machine Learning specific roles show up under **Global roles** in the **Roles** page of the Administration application once the Zementis microservice is subscribed to version 10.11.0 or higher.
 If the roles already exist, they will not be created.

 To be able to leverage the Machine Learning Engine, users can have one of the above mentioned global roles assigned.
 Alternately, users can also update their existing global roles to include the permissions related to Machine Learning Engine or add new roles which should then include the necesary permissions.
 See [Managing permissions](/users-guide/administration/#managing-permissions) for details on the management of global roles.